Punky Brewster: Syndication (1987–1988)

-After two seasons, NBC saw that Punky Brewster and its principal Sunday night stablemate, the four-year-old Silver Spoons, could not compete as strongly as they hoped against CBS' juggernaut 60 Minutes, and cancelled both programs.
+After two seasons, NBC saw that Punky Brewster and its principal Sunday night stablemate, the four-year-old Silver Spoons, could not compete as strongly as they hoped against CBS's juggernaut 60 Minutes, and cancelled both programs.
 Like many cult-favorite sitcoms of the time, Punky Brewster was revived for syndication (as was Silver Spoons).
 Production on Punky went undelayed, and its third season began shooting on schedule.
 While the show was in production throughout the 1986–87 season, it did not return to the air via syndication until October 30, 1987.
 Beginning on that premiere date, Punky was packaged such that new episodes would air every weekday (usually late in the afternoon on independent stations).
 The entire third season (1986–87) aired in the five-days-a-week format through December 8, 1987.

 By the syndicated run, the storylines had clearly started to mature.
 Many more of Punky and Cherie's friends were seen (although most only made a handful of guest appearances each), with Margaux becoming their comic foil and source of friction.
 Early in the third season, Allen moved away to Kansas with his mother, following his parents' divorce.
-As Punky herself neared junior high, her avant-garde day-glo and multicolored attire, along with her pigtails, segued into more traditional teenaged styles, and her declaration of, and reliance on "Punky Power!" gave way to the realization that intelligence, common sense, and a strong will, can get one out of any problem.
+As Punky herself neared junior high, her avant-garde day-glo and multicolored attire, along with her pigtails, segued into more traditional teenaged styles, and her declaration of, and reliance on, "Punky Power!" gave way to the realization that intelligence, common sense, and a strong will can get one out of any problem.
 More of her dalliances with boys entered the stories, with the ones she chased and those that tried to pursue her.
 Punky's spunk and vivacious attitude toward life did remain, though, thanks in part to the sunshine brought in by the most important man in her life, her adoptive dad.